Skip to content

 Checked-In Client Bundles

-ClientBundle rootKey mirrored files
+ClientBundle rootKey checked-in files

 Codexplugins/fluent/.codex-plugin/plugin.json, .mcp.json, .mcp.hosted.json, .mcp.oss.json, .mcp.local.json